 "Jack..." said Sam, warningly.

 Jack made a sound which might've been him sighing.
 Either that or blowing into the mouthpiece in annoyance.
 Sam thought it could've been either.
 After a moment, Jack said "I'm sorry, that was uncalled for.
 No doubt you've put the actual citizens of Sunnydale in danger of being slaughtered.

 "No!
 Well, actually, kind of yes.
 We're building a device that we think might kill Adam, but it's dangerous and we need to put it in a central place.
 We're not too keen on collateral fatalities, so we need that area to be evacuated at the very least."
 Sam answered.

 "Let me guess... it's not a bomb, you're not that type.
 I doubt you've got a pit of acid hidden around somewhere, so not that.
 So what are you going to do, electrocute him?
 I'm right, aren't I?

 "Yes.
 How did you know?" said Sam, somewhat taken aback.

 "I know my Sam.
 So, I'll get Hammond to arrange a storm warning or something, alright?

 "Yes, thanks, that would be perfect." said Sam.
 "Bye."

 Then Sam got to work helping to build the Tesla coil and the step-up generator, thinking as she did so that at least it was an excuse to keep her from having to wake up Spike and tell him that they needed him to turn on a machine that would electrocute him.

-As for the length of lightning made by a Tesla coil, Tesla himself only managed one a little over a hundred foot long, which is the record.
+Author’s note: as for the length of lightning made by a Tesla coil, Tesla himself only managed one a little over a hundred foot long, which is the record.
 Other than him, the record was something like seventy feet long.
 Therefore, thirty/forty feet is perfectly reasonable.